amircharef/amircharef/README.md

 🎓 4th year AI & Data Science student at Higher School of Computer and Digital Sciences and Technologies (ESTIN), Bejaya. <br/>
 💻 Passionate about Machine Learning, Full-Stack Web Development, and UI/UX Design.<br/>
 🛠️ Skilled in creating e-commerce projects, designing user-friendly interfaces, and building dynamic websites.<br/>
+📫 How to Reach Me : a_charef@estin.dz OR charefamir40@gmail.com

 ### 🚀 Skills & Technologies
 ### Languages: